jon32446/azure-k8s-helm-kafka-experiment/README.md

 # Running

 Open a command prompt with the virtual environment activated.
-Shortcut to do this is just double-click "!_SHELL.cmd".
+Shortcut to do this is to just double-click "!_SHELL.cmd".

 Run flask locally